neon-commits01/financial-intelligence-system/README.md

 TF-IDF was used to convert financial headlines into numerical features, followed by a Linear SVM classifier.

-It provides a useful baseline because it is:
+It provides a useful baseline because it is lightweight, fast, and effective for traditional text classification.

-- lightweight
-- fast
-- easy to interpret
-- strong for traditional text classification

 **V1 results:**